 In contrast, inappropriate coaching occurs when your application or your self-presentation is colored by someone else.

 You best serve your own interests when your personal thoughts, individual voice, and unique style remain intact at the end of your editing process.

-It is improper and a violation of the spirit of the Fundamental Standard and Honor Code and the terms of this application process, to have someone else write any part of your Stanford MBA Program application.
+It is improper and a violation of the terms of this application process, to have someone else write any part of your Stanford MBA Program application.
 Such an act will result in denial of your application or withdrawal of your offer of admission.

 - Extenuating circumstances affecting academic or work performance

 - Explanation of why you do not have a Letter of Reference from your current direct supervisor or peer

 - Explanation of criminal conviction, criminal charges sustained against you in a juvenile proceeding, and/or court-supervised probation